HitBTC Review and Comparison

 I initially reviewed HitBTC back in 2014 when I just started out 99Bitcoins.
 Overall the exchange made a very good first impression.

 I haven’t actively used it for trading until the Bitcoin Cash and Bitcoin Gold forks came about.
 Whenever I claimed a new coin from one of these Bitcoin forks, I would immediately sell it on HitBTC.

 All seemed to be going well, and as my site relies mainly on affiliate commissions, I decided to also recommend it to my readers.
 Unfortunately, that’s when things took an ugly turn.

-It was the first time I tried to withdraw my affiliate Bitcoin balance from HitBTC.
-I decided to take a look at my account and saw that I had 0.25BTC waiting for withdrawal + another $600.
+The first time I tried to withdraw my affiliate Bitcoin balance from HitBTC I had 0.25BTC waiting for withdrawal + another $600.

 Naturally, I immediately contacted HitBTC and got the following reply:

 Since then I tried contacting HitBTC several times but only received a very vague response claiming: